 - 1. All dwellings to provide garaged parking within property boundaries, according to the parking requirements of the local authority.
-Typically this calculates to a minimum of two spaces per unit. - 2.
-No common parking areas are to be used by residents on either a permanent or semi-permanent basis.

-3. Trailers, caravans, boats etc., must be concealed inside garages.
+Typically Typically, this calculates to a minimum of two spaces per unit. - 2.
+No common roads or visitors parking areas are to be used by residents on either a permanent or semi-permanent basis. - 3.
+Trailers, caravans, boats etc., must be concealed inside garages.